-Bikeability (formerly Cycling Proficiency) cycle training for primary school children, usually in Year 6, is run in the Cambridge area by a company called Outspoken.
+- Bikeability (formerly Cycling Proficiency) cycle training for primary school children is run in Cambridge by Outspoken

-Outspoken also provide cycle training for adult groups and individuals which can be anything from techniques for riding safely and confidently in traffic to learning to ride from scratch.
-To speak to someone about cycle training call Cambridgeshire County Council on 01223 699346.
+- Outspoken also provide cycle training for adult groups and individuals – anything from techniques for riding safely and confidently in traffic to learning to ride from scratch

-Camcycle is a run by volunteers campaigning for the rights of cyclists and promoting cycling in and around Cambridge.
+- Camcycle is run by volunteers campaigning for the rights of cyclists and promoting cycling in and around Cambridge

-The CycleStreets website, created by members of Camcycle, provides cycling directions and a map showing the quickest walking and cycling routes around Cambridge.
+- CycleStreets, created by members of Camcycle, provides cycling directions and a map showing the quickest walking and cycling routes around Cambridge

-Big Walkies is a non-profit organisation that organises walks with mental and physical health benefits for Cambridgeshire communities and their dogs.
+- Big Walkies organises walks with mental and physical health benefits for local people and their dogs

 There are a number of national schemes of note that might interest you too:

-Sustrans is a charity that enables people to travel by foot, bike or public transport for more of the journeys we make every day.
+- Sustrans is a charity that enables people to travel by foot, bike or public transport more often

-The Walking for Health initiative is run by the Ramblers and Macmillan Cancer Support and encourages people to enjoy their local surroundings while getting healthy by walking.
+- The Walking for Health initiative encourages people to enjoy their local surroundings while getting healthy by walking